smyk07/twitch-live-chat-history/CONTRIBUTING.md

 ### Steps for contributing 🌈

 - Fork this Repository 🍴
-- Clone the forked Repository 💻
+- Clone the forked Repository on your Laptop / PC 💻
 - Make the changes 🧺
 - Run the app 🏃‍♂️
 - Commit to your forked Repository 🌐